riceissa/issarice.com/wiki/advice-for-young-people.md

 - Hardware.
 I don't actually know much about computer hardware, and my current impression is that I haven't lost out on much by not knowing.

+you can usually pick this up as you go, by e.g. reading online tutorials, experimenting on your own, and occasionally working through in a more systematic fashion (e.g. textbooks).

 # Mathematics

 - beware tunnel vision
 - at the same time, knowing a lot of math can be useful
 - once you go woke, it can be hard to go all in on math, so it might be good to do this while young
+- usefulness of math depends on the subfield. e.g. i think statistics/probability and linear algebra are probably the most generally useful ones, and there are some things like complex analysis that i haven't learned (and i haven't had to learn so far).

 # Learning how to learn